Spatial Mapping

 CL maps with Monarc and Vulcan

-Unfiltered – In this mode, the light bypasses the spectrograph and the following options are available:
+Unfiltered – In this mode, the light bypasses the spectrograph, and the following options are available:

 • Filter = In – Selects an optical filter to modify the signal reaching the detector.
 A drop-down menu allows the user to select one of the five filters installed in the system.

 WL Filtered (wavelength-filtered) mode – Focuses photons onto the entrance slit of the spectrograph and disperses them by wavelength (energy).
-This uses a wavelength-selecting slit to allow a certain range of wavelengths to pass through the system.
+This uses a wavelength-selecting slit to allow a specific range of wavelengths to pass through the system.

 • WL (nm) – Sets the wavelength of light that passes through (the center of) the exit slit.